alex-trapp/sc-fgsea/README.md

 # sc-fgsea

 sc-fgsea is an automated tool for cluster annotation of single-cell RNA sequencing data.
-The tool runs on the fGSEA framework and leverages cell-type specific genesets to enable itterative, supervised cluster annotation based on computed p-values and enrichment scores.
+The tool runs on the fGSEA framework and leverages cell-type specific genesets to enable itterative, supervised annotation based on computed p-values and enrichment scores.

-The documented code for sc-fgsea is provided as an R markdown file, which can easily be loaded into and run with RStudio.
+The documented code for sc-fgsea is provided as an R markdown file, which can easily be loaded into RStudio.

 ## Data